peterfriese/MakeItSo/tutorial/chapter04/02-storing-data-in-cloud-firestore/final/README.md

-# Developing locally with the Emulator Suite - Final
+# Storing data in Cloud Firestore - Final

-This folder contains the _final_ state for the _Developing locally with the Emulator Suite_ part of the _Make It So_ tutorial.
+This folder contains the _final_ state for the _Storing data in Cloud Firestore_ part of the _Make It So_ tutorial.